rockdaboot/wget2/README.md

 An incomplete list of implemented features:

+- Support for bzip2 Content-Encoding / Accept-Encoding compression type
-- New Year gimmick: added support for XZ Content-Encoding / Accept-Encoding type
+- New Year gimmick: added support for XZ Content-Encoding / Accept-Encoding compression type
 - Character encoding of input files may be specified despite from local and remote encoding (--input-encoding)
 - Support scanning RSS 2.0 feeds from local files (--force-rss -i <filename>)
 - Support scanning RSS 2.0 feeds.